Convert 29 Cm To Inches

 Q1: Is the conversion factor 2.54 exact?

-A1: While 2.54 is commonly used and highly accurate for most purposes, it's a rounded value.
+A1: While 2.On the flip side, 54 is commonly used and highly accurate for most purposes, it's a rounded value.
 The exact relationship is based on the international definition of the inch as 25.4 millimeters.

 Q2: How do I convert other metric units to inches?